xieyuheng/inner/note/type-theory/report-on-the-little-typer/8--pick-a-number-any-number.md

 Types can be read as statements (propositions).

-Xie: Recall that, judgment is attitude person take towards expression, maybe all form of judgment can be expressed by types (types are again expression), but we should not mix the two terms "judgment" and "type", because in some moment, maybe we do not know how to express a form of judgment as type.
+Xie: Recall that,
+judgment is attitude person take towards expression, judgment is attitude person take when thinking about expression, maybe all form of judgment can be expressed by types (types are again expression), but we should not mix the two terms "judgment" and "type", because in some moment, maybe we do not know how to express a form of judgment as type.

+Judgments correspond to the concepts we used in our implementation of a language, in a implementation these concepts will be implemented as functions like:
+- `check`
+- `check_type`
+- `check_same`